 The preliminary HOPE DFE evaluation findings do not address how the program may instill a greater sense of accountability and responsibility among HOPE probationers.
 One component of the HOPE DFE evaluation includes interviews of persons on probation at intake and six-month and 12-month follow-up periods.
-Four additional waves of longitudinal mini-interviews were also conducted for a sample of probationers as they participated in random drug testing.
+Four additional waves of longitudinal mini-interviews were also conducted for a sample of persons on probation as they participated in random drug testing.
 Collectively, the results of the interviews may reveal evidence regarding the impact of HOPE on their attitudes of their own responsibility for compliance and the transparency and perceived fairness of HOPE.

 The preliminary results from the HOPE DFE outcome evaluation may not capture the full impact of the HOPE program.
 If anything, the HOPE model standardizes, to the extent possible, how probation should be administered.
 At the present time, there is little uniformity on how probation is implemented across jurisdictions.

 The HOPE demonstration field experiment will produce comprehensive process, cost and outcome findings and should reveal the conditions necessary to reproduce the results originally found in Hawaii.
 NIJ has published the results of the multisite evaluation of HOPE.
 Learn more in the article Rigorous Multi-Site Evaluation Finds HOPE Probation Model Offers No Advantage Over Conventional Probation in Four Study Sites.
 The results provide community corrections practitioners’ insight into promising practices that would reduce probation violations and recidivism.
 It also suggests to policymakers how they can best adapt promising programs from other jurisdictions.